 This will include learning how to position your product, gaining strategies for speaking with prospects, understanding your key value propositions, and discovering what your ideal customer looks like, just to name a few factors of any successful sales process.

-3. Identify business pain.
+3. Identify business pains.

-You must be able to identify your prospects’ business pain and distinguish it from their run of the mill business problems.
+You must be able to identify your prospects’ business pain and distinguish it from their run-of-the-mill business problems.
 If a step of their process is a slight annoyance, who cares?

-Pain isn’t getting a cut on your arm -- pain is your leg falling off.
+Pain isn’t getting a cut on your arm — pain is your leg falling off.
 A true business pain is discussed every day in the executive office and the boardroom.
-Someone has probably set aside budget to solve it.
+Someone has probably set aside a budget to solve it.
 If it’s a critical factor to their business’ success, you’ve discovered a real business pain.

 As a sales rep, you need to build trust with your prospects.
 Buyers need confidence that you understand their problem and have the resources to solve it.
-But your relationship doesn’t end after the sale -- you are ethically required to live up to your promise.
+But your relationship doesn’t end after the sale — you are ethically required to live up to your promise.
 Prepare your prospects for the transition to your product and give them all the help they need, and you’ll have a happy customer on your hands.

 4. Measure every step.